Contact Us Biographies Market Intelligence home

 LEVELS OF PROTECTABILITY

-Trademarks may be ranked in the following categories:
+Trademarks may be ranked in the following categories - 1 is the best, 4 is the worst:

 1. ARBITRARY or FANCIFUL = highly protectable

 The most protectable, and thus best, form of trademark is the "coined," arbitrary or fanciful mark.
 These marks can often be recognized by their striking dissimilarity to other marks in a particular product field.
-They usually are invented, coined, meaningless designations which appear in no dictionaries and which convey no information about the products or their uses.
-Examples of such word marks are EXXON, KODAK, XEROX, CITGO, DREFT and ZUBAN.
+They usually are inventedcoinedmeaningless designations which appear in no dictionaries and which convey no information about the products or their uses.
+Examples of fanciful word marks are EXXON, KODAK, XEROX, CITGO, DREFT and ZUBAN.
+Marks in this category can easily be combined with generic terms to form the complete mark, such as KODAK PAPER, DREFT DETERGENT, etc. Arbitrary marks are generally terms which have an understood meaning, but that meaning has no relationship to the goods or services being offered, such as APPLE for computers, PENGUIN for books, GUESS? for clothing.

 2. SUGGESTIVE = protectable

 Such a mark suggests certain qualities, functions or uses of products but does not actually describe them.
-Examples of suggestive marks are BULLDOG for picture hangers, CATERPILLAR for tractors, DITTO for duplicating machines, IGLOO for coolers, and TALON for slide fasteners.
+Examples of suggestive marks are BULLDOG for picture hangers, CATERPILLAR for tractors, DITTO for duplicating machines, IGLOO for coolers, GREYHOUND for bus services, and TALON for slide fasteners.
 A suggestive mark is an acceptable choice for a mark.

 3. MERELY DESCRIPTIVE = may be, or become, protectable trademark in certain circumstances